History of Austin, Texas: Learning to live with the Colorado River

 Austin's fortunes have been tied with the Colorado River for much of its history, no more so than in the 1890s.
-At the urging of local civic leader Alexander P. Wooldridge, the citizens of Austin voted overwhelmingly to put themselves deeply in debt to build a dam along the river to attract manufacturing.
+At the urging of local civic leader Alexander Penn Wooldridge, the citizens of Austin voted overwhelmingly to put themselves deeply in debt to build a dam along the river to attract manufacturing.
 The hope was that cheap hydroelectricity would lure industrialists who would line the riverbanks with cotton mills.
 Austin would become "the Lowell of the South," and the sleepy center of government and education would be transformed into a bustling industrial city.
 The town had reached its limits as a seat of politics and education, Wooldridge contended, yet its economy could not sustain its present size.
 Empowered by a new city charter in 1891 that more than tripled Austin's corporate area from 41/2 to 161/2 square miles, the city fathers implemented a plan to build a municipal water and electric system, construct a dam for power, and lease most of the hydroelectric power to manufacturers.
 By 1893 the sixty-foot-high Austin Dam was completed just northwest of town.
 In 1895 dam-generated electricity began powering the four-year-old electric streetcar line and the city's new water and light systems.
 The dammed river formed a lake that became known as "Lake McDonald," for John McDonald, the mayor who had whipped up support for the project—attracted new residents and developers, while the waters of the lake itself drew those seeking respite from the Texas heat.
 Austin boomed in the mid-1890s, driven largely by land speculation.
 Monroe M. Shipe established Hyde Park, a classic streetcar suburb north of downtown, and smaller developments sprang up around the city.
 Thirty-one new 165-foot-high moonlight towers illuminated Austin at night.
 Civic pride ran strong during those years, which also saw the city blessed with the talents of sculptor Elisabet Ney and writer O. Henry.